ryw89/arks/README.md

 archive contained a lot of other text files without "csv" in their name.

+You can also specify multiple file patterns by delimiting them with the `|` symbol.
+For example:

+`arks some_text some_file.zip -n "rb|py"`

 # Installation

 This program is written in Rust, so you'll need the Rust toolchain.